sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/livy.rst

    :alt: livy
    :width: 60%

-5. Test Connection and Save
+5. Test connection and save:

-Once you have updated the above parameters, click on ``Test Connection``, if the Connection is Successful, ``Save`` the connection.
+Once you have updated the above parameters, click on ``Test Connection``, if the connection is successful, ``Save`` the connection.

 .. figure:: ../../../_assets/aws/livy/add_test_connection.PNG
    :alt: livy